Quick Reference

 config = MyConfig(10)

-result = simulate(config, sow, policy)
+result = simulate(config, scenario, policy)

 println("Final value: ", result.final_value)